first 10 saas customer

 This works because small communities have trust baked in.
 People see each other's names every day.
 A recommendation from a regular member carries more weight than a banner ad.
 Your goal is to become a regular member first, then introduce your product.
 Not the other way around.

-How to Know Which Tactic Actually Brought You Those Customers
+How Do I Know Which Tactic Brought Me Those Customers?

+Track which actions lead to which results so you can double down on what works.
 Here's where most founders stumble.
 You try 3 or 4 of these tactics in the same week.
 A customer signs up.
 You have no idea which tactic produced them.
-So you keep doing all 4, or you stop doing all 4, and either way you're guessing.

-You need a simple way to track which actions lead to which results.
+You need a simple way to track.
 Ask every new signup how they found you (a single question in your onboarding flow).
 Use different landing page URLs for different channels.
 Keep a spreadsheet where you log what you did each day and what happened in the 48 hours after.

 Your first 10 customers will probably come from 1 or 2 of these channels, not all of them.
 The goal isn't to be everywhere.
 It's to find the one place where your message resonates and go deep.
-What to Do When Your SaaS Has No Users
+If you're getting traffic but no signups, the problem has shifted from distribution to conversion.

 Once you've found your first 10, the game changes.
-You'll have real feedback from real people.
-You'll have data that tells you where to go next.
-If you want a week-by-week plan for what to do next, read What to Do in Your First 30 Days After Launch.
+You'll have feedback from people who paid.
+If you want a week-by-week plan for what to do next, read Your First 30 Days After Launch.